 Should Seedlings be Fed?

-At the time of the season, when tomato seedlings are between three and six weeks old, it is very tempting to give them a feed.
+When tomato seedlings are between three and six weeks old, it is very tempting to give them a feed but there are probably enough nutrients in the growing media already – if you are using fresh seed or multipurpose potting compost.

-When transplanting from seed compost (at around three or four weeks) to multi-purpose compost, seedlings will be going into a new home which already contains food and won’t need feeding.
+When transplanting from seed compost (at around three or four weeks) to multi-purpose compost, seedlings will be going into a new home which already contains nutrients, as suggested above, so won’t need feeding.

 However, because their roots have been disturbed and will take a few days to re-establish themselves, a foliar feed (spraying the leaves) with organic liquid seaweed is very helpful.